-The article, which reviews recent studies in the field and offers a model that examines the challenge in the post-truth era, constitutes a suggestion and call for a shared education action taken by both parents and school.
-Strengthening the value of the family and its resilience, precisely by school educators, can assist parents not only in outlining the educational way they believe in but also in watching their child follow in their footsteps as an adolescent.
-The call for an educational partnership requires giving the parents a respecting and supporting place and making them, as much as possible, active partners in the school with a clear statement about the importance of the parents' educating according to their way in their home.
+The article, which reviews recent studies in the field and offers a model that examines the challenge in the post-truth era, constitutes a suggestion and a call for a shared education action taken by both parents and school.
+Strengthening the value of the family and its resilience, precisely by school educators, can assist parents, not only in outlining the educational way they believe in, but also in watching their child follow in their footsteps as an adolescent.
+The call for an educational partnership requires allowing a respecting and supporting place for the parents and making them as active as possible partners in the school.
+A clear statement about the importance of the parents' educating according to their way in their home needs to be made.